proxmox/proxmox-datacenter-manager/docs/roadmap.rst

 - Node update summary includes information for package version and repository status.
 - Add an endpoint that allows querying remote APT repository status.
 - Remove entries of a user in the ACL tree when the user is removed.
-- Request latest metrics for Proxmox Backup Server when using hourly timeframe.
 - Logs will now include the API path when an API call fails.
 Unknown errors will be logged too.
-- Fix an issue where some Proxmox Backup Server remotes wrongly signaled HttpOnly cookie support, leading to an issue when querying them.
 - Add endpoints for querying the Proxmox Datacenter Host's status and shutting it down or rebooting it.
 - Fix an issue where only active tasks were included in the remote task list instead of all other